 POLICIES & CONTACTS

 Our Policies and Procedures

-Lawford Football Club acknowledges its responsibility to safeguard the welfare of every child and young person who has been entrusted to its care and is committed to working to provide a safe environment for all members.
-Please click on the link to see our Safeguarding Policy.
+Lawford Football Club acknowledges its responsibility to safeguard the welfare of every child and young person who has been entrusted to its care.
+We are committed to working to provide a safe environment for all members.

-The FA Safeguarding Children Policy places a clear responsibility on Clubs to ensure that they safeguard and promote the welfare of all children.
+Our Safeguarding Children Policy places a clear responsibility on all adults to ensure that they safeguard and promote the welfare of all children.
 Child Welfare is a responsibly accepted by the Club and all who volunteer to support it.
-To this end the club has appointed a Child Welfare Officer who is the designated person responsible for child welfare matters.
+To this end the club has appointed a Club Welfare Officer (CWO) who is the designated person responsible for child welfare matters.